alsonick/notnick.io/data/blogs/why-im-dropping-out.md

 ## Why I'm dropping out

-Last year I decided that I'd try out university and see If it was a fit for me, before I even joined university I wasn't too excited about it because deep down I always knew uni just wasn't for me, but I joined anyway to to really verify it for myself and to tell people that I gave it a show at least.
+I made the decision to give university a try last year, despite feeling somewhat disinterested from the outset.
+Deep down, I always suspected that it wasn't the right fit for me, but I enrolled anyway, both to verify my intuition and to be able to tell people that I had given it a fair chance.

 ### Starting university

-I joined university on september of last year (2022), I didn't really care which uni I went to but I chose the [University of Kent](https://www.kent.ac.uk/) because It was close to home.
-So fast forward to December and everything was going alright so far, I was doing well in my assignments, attending all my classes and overall just working hard.

-In December I also went back home for the christmas break and around that time is when I started to question If I really wanted to take this path of going to university.
-So fast forward to January and university opens again classes start, our schedule was a lot heavier compared to last term meaning that we'd have to spend a lot more time with class work and assignments.
+I enrolled at the University of Kent in September of last year (2022), not particularly caring where I went to university as long as it was close to home.
+For the first few months, everything was going well.
+I was working hard, attending all my classes, and doing well in my assignments.
+However, during the Christmas break, I began to question whether I truly wanted to pursue this path.
+By the time January rolled around and classes resumed, I realized that our schedule had become much more demanding, requiring us to devote significantly more time to class work and assignments than in the previous term.

 ### Going downhill

-I started the year with adapting good habits into my life, like waking up early, getting 8 hours of sleep, hitting the gym and eating healthy.
-When I joined university again I was able to be consistent with my good habits for about 3 weeks.
-After I stopped my good habits it dawned on me that university wasn't for me and I hated it so much, I hated how I was learning, going into a lecture to just sit there listening to lecturer read off the slides just isn't for me.
+At the beginning of the year, I made a concerted effort to adopt healthy habits such as waking up early, getting a full 8 hours of sleep, going to the gym regularly, and eating a nutritious diet.
+I was able to maintain my new routine for about three weeks after returning to university, but then I fell off the wagon.
+It was only then that I realized how much I detested being back at school, with its mind-numbing lectures where I simply sat and listened to the professor read off the slides.
+It became clear to me that university wasn't the right fit for me.

+### Life in university

+Although life at uni was tolerable, if I'm being truthful, I spent the majority of my time either in my room or in the library, honing my coding skills and taking on some freelance work to earn extra cash.
+This wasn't the norm for most university students, who preferred to spend their time partying and enjoying themselves.
+I don't fault them for that; let's face it, spending most of your time coding isn't exactly thrilling.

+The reason why I devote all of my time to work is because achieving my life goals is so important to me.
+Every day, I give it my all in pursuit of those goals.
+While some people might view me as a loner, I choose to ignore their opinions.
+After all, no one can truly understand the unique aspirations and desires of another person.
+I realize that when you do things that deviate from the social norm, people tend to judge you, but I don't let that discourage me from staying focused on my objectives.

+### Education continues

+The most common misconception about dropping out of university is that it means the end of one's learning journey.
+However, the reality is quite different.
+Many people drop out of university because they realize that it isn't the right path for their personal and professional development.
+While this may not be the case for certain fields that require a degree, the important thing is that people are able to pursue the path that best facilitates their learning.
+For some, a self-taught approach may be more effective than learning in a university setting.

+As one of my lecturers pointed out, companies aren't interested in degrees as much as they are interested in a candidate's skills and abilities.
+Obtaining a degree with minimal effort does not necessarily demonstrate one's capabilities.
+In many fields, it is possible to land top positions at major companies, including FAANG (Facebook, Amazon, Apple, Netflix, and Google), without a degree.
+There are numerous stories of individuals who have achieved career success in these companies and others without a formal education.